 Source: HubSpot

-A DevOps pipeline is a series of automated steps that take code from development to production.
-It includes steps such as:
+A DevOps pipeline is essentially an automated assembly line for software development.
+It’s a series of interconnected stages that guide code from inception to production.

 cloud-CTA-3